Taking A Peek into My Hiking Data

-I moved to Seattle at the end of 2016 and since then have done over 100 hikes (depending on your definition of ‘a hike’!).
+I moved to Seattle at the end of 2016 and since then have done over 100 hikes (depending on your definition of ‘a hike’).
 I must admit I’ve been abysmal at tracking any data regarding my hiking activity beyond a Google spreadsheet, despite the ubiquity of trail tracking apps that exist.

 Recently, I signed up on AllTrails to start collecting data on my hikes.
 The Pro service offers many wonderful features, including the ability to download GPX data on hikes.
 I was so excited by this that I decided to try to visualize the hikes I have done.

-Choose Packages
+Choose packages

 It took a bit to decide which packages had the functions needed to run the spatial analyses.
 In the end, I decided on: